 Lack of Oxygen Due to Clots

 Studies are showing that many COVID patients are experiencing unusual microclots in their blood after recovering from the acute infection.
 These microclots can prevent adequate oxygen transportation throughout the body and contribute to Long COVID symptoms, including headaches.
 Research is looking into possible treatment options for these clots including anticoagulation and antiplatelet therapy.
-RTHM is excited to launch a clinical trial on triple anticoagulation therapy to address microclots in Long COVID, with the hopes of reducing many Long COVID symptoms, including these severe headaches.
+RTHM is excited to launch an anticoagulation study to improve microcirculation in Long COVID, with the hopes of reducing many Long COVID symptoms, including these severe headaches.